All Episodes

 It's always a thrill to have you here.

-But after hearing, you know, Marco Rubio, I I have to tell you, he really is a bright light uh for the Republican Party, and you know, I agree with you, all the statistics do not lie.
+But after hearing, you know, Marco Rubio, I have to tell you, he really is a bright light for the Republican Party.

 I think the largest percentage we ever got was about 41% from George W. Bush the second time around regarding the Latino vote.

-I had no idea that they dropped off the radar uh if and when they overstayed their visas, the job placement, the fingers, the going to the back of the line, the getting off the Obamacare uh thing that would blow a hole uh well well, already make a bigger hole throughout budget than the one that's already there.
+The job placement, the fining, the going to the back of the line, the getting off the Obamacare thing that would blow a hole, well, already make a bigger hole throughout budget than the one that's already there.

-I I maybe it's the monkey we should get off our back.
+Maybe it is the monkey we should get off our back.

-We led on this, and this is what we got, provided, and and Marco Rubio sounded very strong when he said this, provided we get everything principally that we're asking for.
+Provided, and Marco Rubio sounded very strong when he said this, provided we get everything principally that we're asking for.

-And the other little sidebar to this is is it time to panic yet?
+And the other little sidebar to this is, is it time to panic yet?

-Uh no, it's not.
+No, it's not.

 Okay.